 However, management says its order book is healthy, and both geographical market diversification and product differentiation will help expose Anchun to a broader client base and strengthen its results.

-NextInsight recently accompanied several fund managers to Hunan to meet with management as part of our 'Discover the Dragon' series of visits to various companies in China.
+NextInsight recently accompanied several fund managers to Hunan to meet with management as part of our 'Discover the Dragon' series of visits in China.

 It rained for most of our two-day outings with Anchun executives.